SER516-S19/project2/Team_04/README.md

 - start the tomcat server
 -Go to the browser and request for http://localhost:8080/Team_04/ (need not be 8080 , it is your Local tomcat port)

+To log in use the below credentials:
+    As student:
+      Username : pradeep@gmail.com
+      Password: 12345
+    As Professor:
+      Username: akaush13@asu.edu
+      Password : hello